The Subject Matter Expert (A Misunderstood Product Owner Stance)

 - Typically SMEs have no vision and strategy in place, and/or aren’t actively sharing the vision and strategy with the Scrum Team and its stakeholders;

-- The Development Team isn’t learning to be self-organizing their own work, they won’t be taking ownership (over planning, results, quality, etc), because they’re being spoon fed by the SME;
+- The Scrum Team isn’t learning to be self-organizing their own work, they won’t be taking ownership (over planning, results, quality, etc), because they’re being spoon-fed by the SME;

 What you can do to move away from this stance

-- …If you want to be the expert, if you want to know all about all the details, then maybe it’s better for you to join a Development Team?
-Development Teams need to be self-organizing and with an expert like yourself in the team, they can definitely make some huge steps in becoming more self-organizing as a team!
+- …If you want to be the expert, if you want to know all about all the details, then maybe it’s better for you to be a Developer?
+Scrum Teams need to be self-organizing and with an expert like yourself in the team, they can definitely make some huge steps in becoming more self-organizing as a team!

 Want to learn more?